BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

   Before sharing your vanilla Whitelist mod, make sure it is compliant with the Terms of Service of the website you want to publish it on.

-### 6. Can single characters be whitelisted?
+### 1.6 Can single characters be whitelisted?

   If you do not want to whitelist an entire race but only one character, for example **Withers**, but not all UNDEAD entities, or **Haarlep**, but not all FIEND entities, you can Whitelist specific characters.
 For this follow [insert link here]

-## Whitelisting Guides
+## 2 Whitelisting Guides

-### 1. How to Whitelist when you already have some modding experience.
+### 2.1 How to Whitelist when you already have some modding experience.

-  -- for races

-  -- for single entities

-### 2. Detailed Whitelisting guide

-#### As a part of the main mod
+  #### With a script

-#### As an optional addon

-### 3. Custom Genitals

-  -- sometimes races are not set up correctly so bpdytype 2 is actually not strong -> default to regular human peen and looks wird
-  -- authors might want to use their custom penises.

-Your content here

-test content

   Add this to your BootstrapServer.lua script:
 (One entry per Tag you create that an entity might have (All regular AND "Really" Tags))

 ```lua